 Ditching the turkey skin is the first step to a lighter meal.
-Poultry skin is high in calories and fat.
-Keep the skin intact to cook the bird (it helps retain moisture) but remove before digging in.
+While tasty, poultry skin is high in calories and fat, and often drenched in butter or oil, plus hefty amounts of salt.
+Keep the skin intact to cook the bird (it helps retain moisture and can help impart flavor), but remove it before digging in.

-Because this portion has a lower fat content, the white meat can dry out more easily.
-Less fat also means more protein, but don't get too excited: The protein content of white meat is only slightly higher than dark meat.
-Cuts of lean protein like turkey breast are also rich in vitamins and minerals like niacin, vitamin B6, iron, zinc and selenium.
+Because white meat has a lower fat content, it can dry out more easily.
+Less fat also means more protein, but don't get too excited.
+The protein content of white meat is only slightly higher than dark meat containing 8.5 grams to 8 grams per ounce, respectively.
+Turkey breast meat is also rich in vitamins and minerals like niacin, vitamin B6, iron, zinc and selenium.

-The higher fat content of the legs, wings and thighs (aka dark meat) imparts a lot of flavor, plus helps the meat stay moist.
-A 3-ounce portion of dark meat is slightly higher in cholesterol and contains an additional 20 calories and 2 grams more fat than an equal portion of white meat.
-The good (and often surprising) news is the type of fat; dark meat contains predominantly the heart-healthy mono- and polyunsaturated kinds.
-Dark meat also boasts a high mineral content and is more plentiful in iron, zinc and selenium.
+The higher fat content of the legs, wings and thighs (AKA dark meat) imparts a lot of flavor, plus helps the meat stay moist when cooked.
+A three-ounce portion of dark meat contains 30 additional calories and 2 grams more fat than an equal portion of white meat.
+The good (and often surprising) news is the type of fat; dark meat contains predominantly the mono- and polyunsaturated kinds of fat, which can actually benefit heart health.
+Dark meat also boasts a high mineral content, containing several B-vitamins and more iron, zinc and selenium than white meat.

 What About Giblets?